 It's the same thing here.

-All these different branches of that tree are working for one thing, and that's to take over Washington, D.C.
-And once they do that, they have the rest of it.
+The Muslim Brotherhood and just fundamental Islam in general, all these different branches of that tree are working for one thing, and that's to take over Washington, D.C.

-There's no reason to infiltrate and to uh bring bombs in and take over, you know, to have planes and troops.
+There's no reason to infiltrate and to bring bombs in and take over, you know, to have planes and troops.

 They just simply come in and take over Washington, D.C.
-And that's what's happening covertly.

-It is the only way this country could ever fall, is if the government itself, the federal government, is comparable.
+It is the only way this country could ever fall is if the government itself, the federal government, is comparable.

 Rich, do you think the country falls in this way?

-And this is this is uh we're in un we're in uncharted water right now.
+And we're in uncharted water right now.

-We're in uncharted water.
+We're an uncharted water.

 Well, why do I suspect if you two are in trouble?